passlab/DCFG/README.md

 =============================================================
 ## General Steps
-We will be using dyninst (for static analysis) and pintool (dynamic tracing) for this tool.

 1. Use pinplay (check [simple_loop_dependency-pinplay](simple_loop_example-pinplay) folder) to generate DCFG, loop region and slicing information.
 1. Use pintool pinatrace to generate traces of memory access (R/W and size) of instructions.